Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ### Isolateability

-Every project should have its components in a complete isolation, which means that for each feature it should exist one and only one component that takes care of it.
+Every project should have its components in complete isolation, which means that for each feature there should exist one and only one component that takes care of it.
 That component should not depend on others in order to work.
-That way creating tests and validating the results would be more accurate.
+That way, creating tests and validating the results would be more accurate.

-DuckieTV is dependent of several third part libraries which makes it almost impossible to test the components in a complete isolation.
-Moreover DuckieTV module is needed for every component test as you can state in the following picture.
+DuckieTV is dependant on several third party libraries, which makes it almost impossible to test the components in complete isolation.
+Moreover, the DuckieTV module is needed for every component test, as you can state in the following picture.

 ![DuckieTV Module](http://i.imgur.com/Z6JROgm.png)

-The design of this software with a centralized module is not the best for unit tests that as the name suggests are tests for single units, not for units with external dependencies.
+The design of this software with a centralized module is not the best for unit tests which, as the name suggests, are tests for single units, and not for units with external dependencies.

 ### Understandability

-While creating tests for the components it is very important to know all of its features.
-However that is only possible if the author(s) of the component has documented it.
-In open-source projects that documentation is most important as there will be contributions from other persons that need to understand how it works.
+While creating tests for the components, it is very important to know all of its features.
+However, that is only possible if the author(s) of the component has documented it.
+In open-source projects, a clear documentation is of utmost importancy, since there will be contributions from other people, who must understand how the software works beforehand.

 Regarding documentation, DuckieTV is very well documented as well as organized following the JavaDocs documentation pattern.